 What is the treatment for Pierre Robin Sequence?

 The treatment depends on the severity of the baby’s situation.
 Some babies can sleep on their stomach to allow the tongue to fall forward to breathe while sleeping then will outgrow the small jaw.
 This however requires constant monitoring to make sure the baby does not have any issues with breathing or swallowing.
-Some babies require intubation with a breathing tube to allow for them to breathe.
+Some babies have such severe airway obstruction that intubation is required with a breathing tube placed in the airway to allow for them to breathe.
 This is typically converted to a more permanent breathing tube called a tracheotomy which is a tube that is inserted through the neck into the airway.
 Typically it is left in place until the child is old enough to breathe on his or her own.

 Recently a new technique has been developed which is called mandibular distraction.
 This surgery is based on the idea that the main problem is the small jaw that prevents the tongue from moving forward.
 Therefore if the jaw is advance or moved forward, then the tongue will also move forward and allow the airway to become open.
 This surgery is done in two stages and involves placing a device that over several weeks stretches the bone to make the jaw larger.
 The device is removed after 3 months at a second surgery.
 The biggest benefit is not having to deal with the possible issues and problems with a tracheotomy since a normal airway has been established.

 Is my baby a candidate for jaw distraction to enlarge the jaw?